Guarantees and warranties for second-hand vehicles

 The consumer guarantees on a vehicle will apply:

-- for a reasonable amount of time after you buy the vehicle
+- for a reasonable amount of time after the vehicle is sold

 - even if the vehicle didn’t come with a statutory warranty